grimmpp/sortable-and-scrollable-table-with-fixed-header/README.md

 ## Features
 * Table is scrollable
 * Table columns can be sorted (See [jquery tablesorter](https://github.com/Mottie/tablesorter) which is used in here.)
-* Table hight will be adjusted if window size changes
+* Table hight will be adjusted when window size changes
 * By clicking on a row an event is sent which can be caught for data processing.
 (Only single selected row is implemented.)

 ## Example